Frequently Asked Tax Questions

 Certain U.S. tax-exempt investors, including employee benefit plans, pension funds, private foundations, 401ks and IRAs, are generally subject to tax on their UBTI.
-Distributions paid by corporations (such as TYG and NTG) or regulated investment companies (such as TPZ, TTP and NDP) are specifically excluded from UBTI.
+Distributions paid by regulated investment companies (such as TYG and TEAF) are specifically excluded from UBTI.

 Thus, distributions from Tortoise’s closed-end funds are not treated as UBTI and tax-exempt investors are not subject to federal income tax on such income, unless the stock is debt financed.
 If the stock is debt-financed, the net dividend income will be treated as UBTI.